 For example, the Gratitude Journal or Bliss Journal is an old standby in the area of gratitude journal apps.
 It is available for Android devices and takes up only a tiny sliver of your phone’s memory.
 Best of all, it’s free to install!

 This Gratitude Journal app is available for download from iTunes, with versions that are compatible with the iPhone and iPad.
-This app will only set you back $2.99 and 45 MB of space, but it packs a powerful punch.
+This app will only set you back about 45 MB of space, but it packs a powerful punch.
 It aims for a distraction-free and easy-to-use interface, with easy scrolling and syncing on all iOS devices.

 Bonus points—it also uses little heart symbols to track what you are grateful for each day!
 To see the hearts for yourself or download this app, click here.

 Mojo adds a few fun features to the typical gratitude journal app, including adding pictures, emojis, and organizing by the calendar.
 This fun and easy app can even import your entries from the Gratitude app to keep all of your gratitude synced!

 This app, marketed as “more than a journal”, can be found on iTunes.
 It seems that the app is currently struggling to find a home page for downloading, but you can learn more about it here.

 This gratitude journal app is available for iPhone and allows the user to incorporate photos, track their journaling by day, and organize with email, Facebook, Twitter, or Flickr calendar.

 It’s all in the name with this app, so give it a try if you plan on adding gratitude to your daily practice, 365 days a year!
 You can read more about it or download it here.